qiime2/docs/source/tutorials/pd-mice.rst

 .. question::

    Visualize the data at level 2 (phylum level) and sort the samples by donor, then by genotype.
 Can you observe a consistent difference in phylum between the donors?
-Does this surprising you?
+Does this surprise you?
 Why or why not?

 ..
 No clear difference by phylum by donor.
 Not shocking given these are based on fecal samples from adults.
 Hopefully also maybe highlights the fact that phylum level isn't necessarily a good way to compare differential abundance.